 Isabella Wentz, the Thyroid Pharmacist, has a good article on dealing with anxiety.

-The causes behind depression and feelings of apathy during a flare tie into the same causes behind anxiety and panic attacks (mentioned above) and behind flares in general; namely, hormones.
+The causes behind depression and feelings of apathy during a flare tie into the same causes behind anxiety and panic attacks.
+The answer: hormones.

 Neuroinflammation is also said to be the reason why people with Hashimoto's struggle with depression and other mood disorders.